Ilya Azar

 Ilya Vilyamovich Azar (Илья Вильямович Азар; born June 29, 1984) is a Russian journalist, special correspondent for Novaya Gazeta since 2017, former special correspondent for the online publication Lenta.ru, and a former special correspondent for the Meduza project.
 He was a Member of the Council of Deputies of the Khamovniki District in Moscow.

 Azar was charged with organising opposition demonstrations demanding free elections to Moscow's city legislature on September 8, 2019.
-In May 2020, he was arrested and jailed for 15 days for breaking protest laws during a protest against the detention of an campaigner against police corruption.
+In May 2020, he was arrested and jailed for 15 days for breaking protest laws during a protest against the detention of a campaigner against police corruption.
 Other journalists were subsequently arrested while protesting against Azar's arrest.

 He was also criticized by authorities of Kazakhstan for a text at Meduza describing local separatists.
 This led to blocking of Meduza in Kazakhstan.

 Azar is a two-time winner of the Redkollegia media award.